Ivone Lancoma-Malcolm

 Opportunities to shape our research

-There are lots of opportunities to help shape our research.
-We’ve listed some of the current opportunities below, but you can find out more about other current opportunities to get involved by joining our research engagement team’s mailing list (sign up here) or by visiting the People in Research website.
+There are lots of opportunities to help shape our research, some of which we've listed below.
+You can find out about other opportunities to get involved by joining our research engagement mailing list (sign up here) or about wider involvement opportunities on the People in Research website.

 Trauma patient groups